 DEAN:

 Dr. Chowdhury Mrinal Ahmed

 Professor (Total Quality Management)

-DBA, MBA, JD (Law), PGD (CSE)
+DBA (TQM), MBA (Mgt.), JD (Law), PGD (CSE)

-For students interested in business administration, the University has a School of Business that offers undergraduate and Master's programs in these fields.
-The University also offers Doctor of Business Administration (BUS).
-The primary purpose of establishing the School of Business is to develop the students as professionals either in the private sector or in public practice and as potential executives.
-The School of Business was also established to develop potential managers with a unique advantage in their profession, be it in financial, industrial, nonprofit, or government institutions.
-The courses seek high-caliber candidates, that is, students with the discipline and interest to develop their leadership and managerial potentials.
-To achieve its goal, the School of Business has a broad-based curriculum that balances technical training and practical problem solving.
+For students interested in business administration, the University has a College of Business that offers undergraduate and Master's programs in these fields.
+The also offers a Doctor of University Administration (DBA) and PhD program.
+The primary purpose of establishing the College of Business is to develop the students as professionals either in the private sector or in public practice and as potential executives.
+The College of Business was also established to develop potential managers with a unique advantage in their profession, be it in financial, industrial, nonprofit, or government institutions.
+The courses seek high-caliber candidates, that is, students with the discipline and interest to develop their leadership and managerial potential.
+To achieve its goal, the College of Business has a broad-based curriculum that balances technical training and practical problem-solving.